Food Not Bombs: 2000s

-In the summer of 2007, the Fort Lauderdale, FL FNB chapter began receiving systematic harassment from local law enforcement culminating in an ultimatum presented by the Fort Lauderdale police.
+In the summer of 2007, the Fort Lauderdale, Florida FNB chapter began receiving systematic harassment from local law enforcement culminating in an ultimatum presented by the Fort Lauderdale police.
 The police demanded the arrest of volunteers responsible for the public 'sharings'.
 The following week, hundreds of supporters for FNB managed to compel local law enforcement to relent, which lasted until the 2010s.

-The city of Orlando, FL enacted an ordinance prohibiting the serving of food to more than a specified number[how many?] of people without a permit.
+The city of Orlando, Florida enacted an ordinance prohibiting the serving of food to more than a specified number[how many?] of people without a permit.
 In the fall of 2007, Eric Montanez of Orlando's FNB was charged with violating Orlando's city ordinance.
 On October 10, 2007, Montanez was acquitted by a jury of the charge.
 FNB along with a church for the homeless (First Vagabonds Church of God) sued the city on the grounds that their food service is covered under the first amendment as a part of protected political speech and religious activity.
 The groups won the lawsuit and the city ordinance was overturned.
 The city of Orlando appealed to the 11th U.S. Circuit Court of Appeals and subsequently won.
 On August 31, 2010, the 11th U.S. Circuit Court of Appeals threw out the decision, barring Orlando from enforcing the ordinance until another hearing before a 10-judge panel could take place.

 In May 2008, local business owners attempted to stop the Kitchener, Ontario, FNB group from serving meals in a highly-visible downtown location, describing the group as "supporting meat-free diets, anti-capitalism, and an end to Canada's military intervention in Afghanistan."

 In April 2009, the city of Middletown, Connecticut, issued a cease-and-desist order to the local chapter of FNB.
 Prior to the order, the city health inspector cited the organization for distributing food without a license.
 In August 2009, the chapter began operating through a licensed kitchen provided by the Middletown First Church of Christ Congregational as state hearings into the matter were held.

 The most widely publicized restrictions on food sharing involving FNB were the 2011 feeding bans in Florida.
 Similar laws have been enacted in other jurisdictions, including Philadelphia and Houston.